'Crumbling Kiwis': UK sportswriter's withering attack on ABs, Cane and Foster

 "The breakdown is a test of a team's IQ.
 Argentina won the turnovers that mattered."

-Barnes said Marcos Kremer had been assigned the job of stopping Ardie Save, nullifying the one standout All Black of recent times.
+Barnes said Marcos Kremer had been assigned the job of stopping Ardie Savea, nullifying the one standout All Black of recent times.

 He lauded Montoya for a "superhuman" 80-minute performance and one of the great Argentina displays, and described Cane's only memorable contribution as being "staggeringly stupid".